jj-oosshh/finch-robot/README.md

 ---

-The task was to code the robot to do whatever it was told to do
+My motivation for the project was that I wanted to make the robot do what I told it to do.

+I built this project because